 For day and night thy hand was heavy upon me, I was turned into agony when the thorn pierced me.
 Diapsalma

-I confessed my sin, my iniquity I have not hidden, saying: I will confess my iniquity before the Lord against myself.
-And thou forgavest the ungodliness of my heart.
+I confessed my sin, and my iniquity I have not hidden.

+I said: I will confess to the Lord my sin against myself; and thou forgavest the ungodliness of my heart.
 Diapsalma

-For this shall every one that is holy pray unto Thee in a seasonable time; in a flood of many waters they shall not reach him.
+For this reason every one that is godly shall pray to Thee in a fitting time; a flood of many waters shall not reach him.

-Thou art my refuge from the affliction that surrounds me; O my Rejoicing, redeem me from those who have encircled me.
+Thou art my refuge from the affliction that surrounds me; O my Rejoicing, redeem me from the affliction that surrounds me.
 Diapsalma

-I will give thee understanding, I will teach the way in which to go, I will fix my eyes on thee.
+I will instruct thee and teach the way to go, I will set my eyes on thee.

 Do not be like the horse or the mule, which have no understanding, which must be harnessed with bit and bridle else they will not come near thee.

-Many are the scourges of the sinner, but mercy shall encircle him who hopes in the Lord.
+Many are the scourges of the sinner, but mercy shall surround him who hopes in the Lord.

 Be glad in the Lord and rejoice, you righteous, and shout for joy, all you upright in heart.